ghost-ng/broot/Readme.md

 ## What is this?

 broot is a bruteforce framework.
 The structure and wrappers provided here dictate the logic that wraps arounds authentication methods.
 That is to say, byom, bring your own plugin.
-If you code, simply create a method to authenticate to a service, give it some specific methods, and hit run...broot will do the rest.
+Simply create a method to authenticate to a service, give it some specific methods, and hit run...broot will do the rest.

 ## Getting Started

 This code is written exclusively for python3 with no plans to port it to python2 or a different language.
+Check out the [Contrubuting](https://github.com/MidnightSeer/broot/blob/master/Contributing.md) section for more information on how to add your own plugins.

 ### Prerequisites